alpinelinux/alpine-netboot/README.md

 Some cloud providers (ie [packet.net](https://help.packet.net/technical/infrastructure/custom-ipxe)) support the loading of custom ipxe scripts/payloads to install an operating system.
 You can chainload one of the ipxe loaders from [alpine-ipxe](alpine-ipxe).
-Don't load the boot.ipxe script directly as image verifications will fail.
+Loading our default boot script from another firware will disable image verification.

 ## Images